Wadd

-In Islamic tradition, Wadd was worshipped by the Banu Kalb tribe and his idol was located in the city of Dumat al-Jandal.
-The idol was said to be destroyed by Khalid ibn al-Walid.
-He is also mentioned in the Quran as a false god of the people of Noah.
+Wadd (وَدّ) (Ancient South Arabian script: 𐩥𐩵) or Ved, if translated to English, was the national god of the Kingdom of Ma'in, inhabited by the Minaean peoples, in modern-day South Arabia.

-Attestations
+Wadd is mentioned once in the Quran as part of a list of five false gods worshipped by the people of Noah.
+In the Islamic era, it was believed that Wadd was worshipped by a tribe known as the Banu Kalb, with a central idol being stored at the city of Dumat al-Jandal, which is in northwestern Arabia.
+Accordingly, this idol is said to have been destroyed by the early general Khalid ibn al-Walid.

-Pre-Islamic era
+Cult

 Wadd was the national god of Ma'in, or the Minaeans; the magic formula Wd'b or "Wadd is [my?] father" was written on amulets and buildings.
 These writings were often accompanied with a symbol; a crescent moon with the small disc of Venus.

 An altar dedicated to him was erected by Minaeans living on the Greek island of Delos.
 The altar contains two inscriptions, one of which is in Minaean language and the other in Greek.
 Minaean inscription on the altar begins with symbols of three Minaean god one of which is of Wadd whose symbol is a snake.
 The Minaean text on the altar reads, "Hāni' and Zayd'il [of the lineage] of Hab erected the altar of Wadd and of the deities of Ma'in at Delos."
 The Greek inscription reads, "[Property] of Oaddos, god of the Minaeans.
 To Oaddos."
 He was also worshipped by Minaean colonists in Dedan (modern-day Al-'Ula) during the Lihyanite rule.
 A temple of Wadd evidently existed in Dedan.
 There is evidence from Minaean inscriptions of the presence of Levites in the temple of Wadd who according to some scholars were either as priests or cult servants who could later be promoted to higher positions.

 Wadd was also the national god of the Awsan kingdom.
 It is known that in the Hellenistic era, a king of Awsan was proclaimed as "son of (god) Wadd", receiving offerings as if he himself were a god.